gbenga/gbenga/README.md

 **gbenga/gbenga** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-I'm Gbenga, currently finishing up a Software Engineering Bootcamp at Flatiron School London.
-Open to opportunities.
+I'm Gbenga, I am a Software Engineer, looking for opportunities.
 You can read about my journey so far here: https://medium.com/series/am-i-software-engineer-yet-5c6a51aa9833

 ## Projects